ttaannjjaa/ttaannjjaa/README.md

 Please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/tanja-suess/) :satellite:
 domicile 🏡: Nuremberg, Germany

-:sparkles: what you do not want done to you, do not do to others :sparkles:
+:sparkles: Do unto others as you would have them do unto you :sparkles:

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=ttaannjjaa)](https://git.io/streak-stats)